-- Packets that use the L3 tunnel have an extra 20 bytes in the header for encapsulation. - To support these larger frames, you can increase the MTU size on all intermediate ports and WLAN switch ports. - If you use tunneling only for IP telephony, or if you set the MTU size on all wireless clients that use tunneling to 1480, you do not need to increase the MTU size in the network. - For traffic in the L3 tunnel, the switch forwards IPv4 unicast frames in hardware; other types of traffic, such as multicast and non-IP traffic, are forwarded in software. - Multicast and non-IP traffic on the L3 tunneling network could cause network congestion. - Wireless tunneling does not work if IPv6 or multicast traffic is enabled on the L3 tunnel interface. - All devices that use the L3 tunnel network are stored in the ARP cache because the wireless subnet is local to the switch, which means the ARP cache can fill up faster than expected.
+- Packets that use the L3 tunnel have an extra 20 bytes in the header for encapsulation. - To support these larger frames, you can increase the MTU size on all intermediate ports and Unified Switch ports. - If you use tunneling only for IP telephony, or if you set the MTU size on all wireless clients that use tunneling to 1480, you do not need to increase the MTU size in the network. - For traffic in the L3 tunnel, the switch forwards IPv4 unicast frames in hardware; other types of traffic, such as multicast and non-IP traffic, are forwarded in software. - Multicast and non-IP traffic on the L3 tunneling network could cause network congestion. - Wireless tunneling does not work if IPv6 or multicast traffic is enabled on the L3 tunnel interface. - All devices that use the L3 tunnel network are stored in the ARP cache because the wireless subnet is local to the switch, which means the ARP cache can fill up faster than expected. - When tunneled clients are used in conjunction with peer switches, one of the peer switches must be configured as a default gateway for the tunneled clients.
+Normally the default gateway routes all traffic from the client's subnet to other subnets, however in a peer switch network the Unified Switch that manages the AP to which the client is associated routes the frames into the remote subnets.
+This means that each peer switch must have routing table entries that enable it to route frames to every subnet in the network.